-SCROLL DOWN IF YOU WANT TO SKIP RIGHT TO THE LIST OF LOW-CARB IDEAS…
+SCROLL DOWN IF YOU WANT TO SKIP RIGHT TO THE FULL LIST OF LOW-CARB IDEAS…

-Or check out this blog carnival with even MORE low-carb meal ideas and this post: Lose your man boobs, your bagel butt, and your wheat belly!
+Or check out this post: Lose your man boobs, your bagel butt, and your wheat belly!
 (Or this one with more gluten-free/grain-free ideas.)
 But first…

 A little personal news about my latest dieting endeavors.